 - Idea Maker Course and WEE Degree

-- Opportunity Maker Course and WEE Degree
+- An early version of the Opportunity Maker Course and WEE Degree

-- Traction Maker Course WEE Degree
+- An early version of the Traction Maker Course WEE Degree

 Please note that this schedule is an approximation of what will be included in the upcoming releases.
 It’s not set in stone and is subject to change based on feedback we receive throughout the process.
 You can also see a list of coming topics here »